jevets/kirby-flash/README.md

 flash('my_other_key'); // "Some Other Value"
 ```

-## Arrays

 You may store any kind of data you want in the session.
-As another example, you could store multiple form validation error messages.
+As another example, you could store multiple form validation error messages as an array in a single key.

 ```php
 flash('messages.errors', ['Email is required.', 'Phone is required.']);